-What's in income protection
+What is income protection

-Accident Sickness Insurance or Income Protection is known in the industry as Permanent Health Insurance PHI.
+Accident Sickness Insurance or Income Protection it is known as in the industry as Permanent Health Insurance PHI.
 Income protection pays an income to the policy holder when they cannot work due to illness or injury.

-The income starts at the end of a pre requested illness waiting period which could be from 4 to 52 weeks.
+The income starts at the end of a pre requested illness waiting period which could be from 4 - 52 weeks.
 There are various waiting periods that are designed to fit in with pay you may receive from work or savings that you feel you could live on.
 The longer the waiting period, the cheaper the policy.
-This is because the insurance company do not have to pay out straight away and there is more chance that you will be able to return to work.
+This is because the insurance company wont have to pay out straight away and there is more chance that you will be able to return to work.

 The policies normally pay out until you either return to work or you reach State pension age.

 Accident Sickness Insurance policies are designed to pay you an income but they are also designed to give you an incentive to return to work.
 With this in mind, the maximum cover you can take out is 75% of your salary, less any State benefits to which you may be entitled.
 This normally reduces the cover to 50% or 60% of your salary.